 The house is the entity which sets the rules and controls the play of 21 (and other casino games), and the house edge is the advantage the casino holds (usually noted as a percentage) over a player in any game.

-Insurance is a side bet available in blackjack where a player can insure his hand against the dealer hitting blackjack.
+Insurance is a common blackjack side bet where a player can insure his hand against the dealer hitting blackjack.
 This bet is treated as independent of the main bet.
 If the dealer’s first card is an Ace, hitting a card valued at 10 on the next draw is relatively likely (just shy of 33%), so most games will offer the insurance option to the player, available before the dealer checks or draws the hole card.
 This type of insurance is for players not holding a natural blackjack, and a wager of up to half of their initial stake is required.
 If the dealer does hit blackjack, you are paid out at odds of 2:1, thus covering your loses.

 Maximum insurance is offered for players who are holding a natural two-card blackjack, and wish to fully insure their hand against a potential dealer blackjack.
 Here, the player need not put forward any additional bets; they are simply forfeiting the 3:2 payout they would receive if they won their hand, and committing themselves to taking an even money payout (1:1), paid out immediately, regardless of what the dealer ends with.